dorukolcmener/FOPatikaWebDB-Assignments/weeks/W2/loops.md

 {
     static void Main(string[] args)
     {
-        // Write a program that prints all the odd numbers between 1 and 100, separated by a comma.
+        // Prints all the odd numbers between 1 and 100, separated by a comma.
         Console.WriteLine("Please enter a number: ");
         int counter = int.Parse(Console.ReadLine());
         for (int i = 0; i < counter; i++)